 Learn about different battery systems, explore future trends and discover which chemistries are most promising.

-Secondary batteries will outpace primary (non-rechargeable) types.
-In 2009, primary batteries made up 23.6 percent of the global market and Frost & Sullivan predict a 7.4 percent decline by 2015.
-Non-rechargeable batteries are used in watches, electronic keys, remote controls, toys, sensors light, beacons, and military devices in combat.
+In 2009, primary batteries made up 23.6 percent of the global market and Frost & Sullivan predicted a 7.4 percent decline by 2015.
+Non-rechargeable batteries are used in watches, electronic keys, remote controls, toys, flashlights, beacons, and military devices in combat.

 Figure 1: Revenue contributions by different battery chemistries

 Source: Frost & Sullivan (2009)

-High specific energy and long storage has made alkaline more popular than the old carbon-zinc, which Georges Leclanché invented in 1868.
+High specific energy and long storage have made alkaline more popular than the old carbon-zinc, which Georges Leclanché invented in 1868.
 Nickel-metal-hydride (NiMH) continues to hold an important role as it replaces applications previously served by nickel-cadmium (NiCd).
-However, at a three percent market share and declining, NiMH is becoming a minor player.
+However, at a 3 percent market share and declining, NiMH is becoming a minor player.